 You don't need to reinvent your one-on-one for every person.
 You need to adjust the opening three minutes.

-Week 1: Open with structure (Gold Mine entry) Week 2: Open with connection (Blue Ocean entry) Week 3: Open with exploration (Green Planet entry) Week 4: Open with action (Orange Sky entry)
+Week 1: Open with structure (Natural Gold Mines entry) Week 2: Open with connection (Natural Blue Oceans entry) Week 3: Open with exploration (Natural Green Planets entry) Week 4: Open with action (Natural Orange Skies entry)

 For team members with clear approach preferences, lean into their preferred opening more often.
 The key insight: every direct report should leave their one-on-one feeling that the conversation served them, not the other way around.